kirkbushell/eloquence/README.md

 With that, you're all done!
 Whenever a user deals with their posts in any way, the observer will make sure the appropriate count cache is updated!

+### Sluggable models

+Slugged is another behaviour that allows for the easy addition of model slugs.
+To use, implement the SluggableModel trait:

+    class User extends Eloquent {
+        use SluggableModel;

+        public function slugStrategy() {
+            return 'username';
+        }
+    }

+Then add the observer:

+    User::observe(new Eloquence\Behaviours\Slugged\SlugObserver);

+In the example above, a slug will be created based on the username field of the User model.
+There are two other slugs that are supported however, as well:

+* id and
+* uuid

+The only difference between the two above, is that if you're using uuids, the slug will be generated previous to the save, based on the uuid field.
+With ids, which are generally auto-increment strategies - the slug has to be generated after the record has been saved - which results in a secondary save call to the database.

+That's it!
+Easy huh?

 ## Changelog

+#### 1.3.2

+* Slugged behaviour
+* Fix for fillable attributes

 #### 1.3.1